jt-nti/blockchain-tour-of-heroes/README.md

 # blockchain-tour-of-heroes

-Hyperledger Composer example to store Angular Tour of Heroes d ata on a blockchain
+Hyperledger Composer example to store Angular Tour of Heroes data on a blockchain